-3.2 Control Charts
+3.1.
+Control Charts

 Statistical process control (SPC), whose basic theory was developed by Walter Shewhart in late 1920, is a set of tools used to achieve stability in a process by reducing variability.
 The key tool in SPC is the control chart, and this is what will be used in this work.
 Montgomery (2012) can be consulted for more information about this and other SPC tools.
-A summary of Exponentially Weighted Moving Averages (EWMA) charts is presented below, as they will be used in this work due to the data being individual observations (i.e., in the chart for each country, each single year will be represented by a plotted point).
-EWMA charts are usually performed on individual observations, rather than on grouped data.
-At the same time, this chart actually gathers the values of past observations in each period (i.e., the plotted point in each year also incorporates information from previous years).
+A summary of EWMA charts is presented below, as they will be used in this work due to the data being individual observations.
+EWMA graphics or exponentially weighted moving averages are usually performed on individual observations.
+This chart also gathers the values of past observations in each period.
 The variable that is represented in each period is an average of present observations and past observations, where more weight is given to the most recent observations.
-In general, this type of average, where new information is being incorporated constantly and the weight given to the historical information is being progressively reduced, is called moving average.
-EWMA charts use a very specific way of creating moving averages, in which the weight assigned to the historical information decays exponentially with time.
-More precisely, the moving average y_t (i.e., the plotted point) for each period $t \ge 1$ is calculated as:
+In general, this type of average, where new information is being incorporated constantly and weighting is subtracted from the historical information is called moving average.
+EWMA charts use a very specific way of creating moving averages, which is to weight the historical information which decays exponentially with time.
+Overall, the EWMA chart is less sensitive to small deviations than the CUSUM chart (another commonly used control chart which is not described in this section as it is not used in this paper).